Axinom/mosaic-media-template/README.md

 After hitting 'Proceed', the environment will be created and the 'Environment Connection' screen will show up.
-You can use this screen to retrieve all the information you need for connecting the ott-template solution to the created environment.
+You can use this screen to retrieve all the information you need for connecting the media-template solution to the created environment.

 ![](./readme/environment-connection.png)